Pyramid pool

 Pyramid pool, or simply pyramids, is a form of pool that was played mainly in the 19th century.
-It was one of several pool games that were popular at this time, and was forerunner to modern games such as eight-ball, blackball, straight pool, and Russian pyramid.
+It was one of several pool games that were popular at this time, and was the forerunner to modern games such as eight-ball, blackball, straight pool, and Russian pyramid.
 Along with black pool, it was one of the progenitor cue sports of snooker.